Sky Lantern (horse): 2013: three-year-old season

 After an eight-week break, Sky Lantern returned to racing on 28 September, when she was again matched against Elusive Kate in the Sun Chariot Stakes over one mile at Newmarket.
 She started the 7/4 favourite in a field also included Just The Judge, Duntle and La Collina, the winner of the Matron Stakes.
 Hughes held the filly up at the back of the field before taking the lead in the last furlong and winning comfortably by a length from Integral, with Duntle third and Elusive Kate in fourth.
 On her final appearance of the season, Sky Lantern was sent to Hong Kong to contest the Hong Kong Mile at Sha Tin Racecourse.
 She started the 5/1 third favourite but never looked likely to win and was eased down in the closing stages, finishing last of the fourteen runners.

 In November, Sky Lantern finished runner-up to Treve in the voting for both Champion Three-year-old Filly and Horse of the Year at the Cartier Racing Awards.
 Once again Sky Lantern went to Highclere Stud for a winter holiday, before returning to Richard Hannon's Herridge Stables in January 2014.

 2014: four-year-old season

 Sky Lantern did not reappear as a four-year-old until Royal Ascot, where she carried top weight of 131 pounds in the Duke of Cambridge Stakes on 18 June.
 She made some progress in the straight but was never able to reach the leaders, finishing fifth of the fourteen runners behind Integral.
 Sky Lantern failed to recover her best form, finishing unplaced behind Integral in both the Falmouth Stakes at Newmarket in July and the Sun Chariot Stakes in October.

 Breeding record

 At the end of her four-year-olds season Sky Lantern was retired from racing to become a broodmare at Rockcliffe Stud.
-She has produced four foals: